kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 - Similarly an adenocarcinoma of the bowel, particularly if it is annular in nature, can also cause obstruction
 - Crohn’s disease causes transmural inflammation and this also results in stricturing
 - Gallstones may erode into the duodenum causing a gallstone ileus
-- Angioplasia is a vascular malformation **does not cause obstruction**
+- **NOTE** Angioplasia is a vascular malformation **does not cause obstruction**
-	- can result in PR bleeding, most commonly in the elderly
+	- can result in PR bleeding, most commonly in elderly

 ### Q47
 Which of the following statements regarding the *management of colorectal carcinoma* is true?

-	A. 5-FU is commonly used in the adjuvant treatment of Duke’s B colon cancer - F
+	A. 5-FU is commonly used in the adjuvant treatment of Duke’s B colon cancer
-	B. Post-operative adjuvant radiotherapy for locally extensive but resectable colon cancer is preferred over pre-operative radiation - F
+	B. Post-operative adjuvant radiotherapy for locally extensive but resectable colon cancer is preferred over pre-operative radiation
 	C. Patients presenting with large-bowel obstruction from an ascending colon tumour are best treated with a primary resection with a defunctioning colostomy to aid healing of the anastomosis
-	D. Surveillance colonoscopy should be performed annually for the first 10 years to assess the presence of local recurrence and metachronous tumours - F
+	D. Surveillance colonoscopy should be performed annually for the first 10 years to assess the presence of local recurrence and metachronous tumours
-	E. Hand-sewn anastomoses in bowel resections for cancer have been shown to be structurally and functionally superior to stapled anastomoses - F
+	E. Hand-sewn anastomoses in bowel resections for cancer have been shown to be structurally and functionally superior to stapled anastomoses
 #### Answer: C. Patients presenting with large-bowel obstruction from an ascending colon tumour are best treated with a primary resection with a defunctioning colostomy to aid healing of the anastomosis - *FALSE* = A. 5-FU is commonly used in the adjuvant treatment of Duke’s B colon cancer
-- 5-FU is commonly used in the adjuvant chemotherapy in managing colorectal cancers
+- **NOTE** 5-FU is commonly used in adjuvant chemotherapy in managing colorectal cancers
 - Colorectal cancers should be treated with excision where possible
 	- although in some cases a limited course of pre-operative chemoradiotherapy may be required
-- Management of ascending colon tumour in the acute obstructed setting would include a
+- Management of ascending colon tumour in acute obstructed setting
-	- right hemicolectomy plus a defunctioning loop ileostomy
+	- right hemicolectomy plus defunctioning loop ileostomy
-	- **not a colostomy**
+	- **not colostomy**
-- Surveillance colonoscopy should be performed for the first 5–10 years every 2 years and not annually
+- Surveillance colonoscopy should be performed
+	- for first 5–10 years every 2 yrs - not annually
 	- although local guidelines may differ slightly

 **NOTE** Numerous studies have shown that there is no difference between hand-sewn and stapled bowel anastomoses